 Sources are in many formats: books, microfilm, CDs, periodicals, maps, vertical file materials, newspaper clippings, and photographs.
 Material in the genealogy collection does not circulate.
 Some genealogy books may have duplicate copies in the non-fiction section which can be checked out.
 Library staff will assist with interlibrary loan requests to attempt to provide materials not available in-house.

-There are two computers in the genealogy area for searching the CD-ROM collection; these can only be used under the supervision of a SPGS volunteer.
+There is a computer available for genealogy searching; it can only be used under the supervision of a SPGS volunteer or library staff.
 The microfilm readers in the genealogy area can be used at any time.
 There is a microfilm printer in the library's general reference area.

-Volunteers may be available from 9-12 and 1-4 on weekdays.
-Call 806-775-3106 if you need to be certain a volunteer is on duty.
+Volunteer hours vary.
+Call 806-775-2835 if you need to be certain a volunteer is on duty.
 If you need further assistance, please visit our partner society web page of the South Plains Genealogical Society, Inc. (SPGS)

 or email SPGS at email@example.com